-Moving to singapore with your dog is definitely doable, easy, and just requires preparation and organization.
+Moving to Singapore with your dog is definitely doable, easy, and just requires preparation and organization.
 Singapore is known to be a land of business opportunities.
-Such reputation entices people from all over the world to relocate here.
+Such a reputation entices people from all over the world to relocate here.

 What if you need to relocate your dog?
 What important information do you need to know?
 Well, while Singapore has many business opportunities, its policies are clear, and the government is firm to implement them on a daily basis.
 However, this should not put you off as following them correctly will make the process to move to Singapore with a dog easy.